nf-core/eager/docs/usage.md

 You can see that we have a single line for each pair of FASTQ files representing each `Lane`, but the `Sample_Name` and `Library_ID` columns identify and group them together accordingly.
-Secondly, as we have NextSeq data, we have specified we have two `Colour_Chemistry`, which is important for downstream processing (see below).
-The other columns are less important for this particular context of metagenomic screening.
-See the nf-core/eager [usage](../usage.md) documentation for more specifications on how to set up a TSV file (e.g. why despite NextSeqs only having 4 lanes, we go up to 8 in the example above).
+Secondly, as we have NextSeq data, we have specified we have `2` for `Colour_Chemistry`, which is important for downstream processing (see below).
+See the nf-core/eager parameter documentation above for more specifications on how to set up a TSV file (e.g. why despite NextSeqs only having 4 lanes, we go up to 8 in the example above).

 Alongside our input TSV file, we will also specify the paths to our reference